 Make the most of your lunchtime with a stroll around the stalls of the crowded Mercato Centrale.
 This is, by all means, one of Florence tourist attractions, but you will still find delicious recipes from Tuscany and other Italian regions.

-Here, you can both buy food souvenirs or have your meal of pasta, pizza, meat and even a scrumptious dessert.
+Here, you can both buy great Italian food souvenirs or have your meal of pasta, pizza, meat and even a scrumptious dessert.

 This is why we wrote a list of the restaurants we tried in Florence, liked and have no hesitation in recommending.
 They are in the city center or easy to reach and perfect for sampling well-prepared local delicacies as well as other Italian foods.